 Undergraduate Program

 • The Mathematics Concentration offers a solid background in mathematics.
-It is the concentration that allows the most freedom to pursue mathematical depth or a broad background in liberal arts.
+It is the concentration that allows the most freedom to pursue mathematical depth and a broad background.
 Those who wish to pursue graduate study in mathematics, or one of the professional schools, should consider this concentration.

-• The Actuarial Science Concentration prepares a student to become an actuary.
+• The Actuarial Science Concentration prepares students to become actuaries.
 An actuary studies future risks in finance, business and insurance.
-The job of actuary consistently ranks as one of the best in the US.
+The job of actuary consistently ranks as one of the best jobs in the US.
 Actuaries must learn mathematics, economics, and finance.

-• The Concentration in a Second Discipline provides students a customized route to preparing for using mathematics in a specific discipline, be it physics, biology, computer science, engineering, economics or other.
+• The Concentration in Math and a Second Discipline provides students a customized route to preparing for using mathematics in a specific discipline, be it physics, biology, computer science, engineering, economics or other.

 • The Mathematical Statistics Concentration is versatile enough to prepare students to enter into graduate programs in statistics or directly into employment.
 Students may emphasize mathematical analysis, probability, and some practical statistics courses to prepare for graduate school in statistics or they may put more emphasis on practical statistics for employment.
 The program was formed in cooperation with the Department of Experimental Statistics.
 A student may obtain a minor in Experimental Statistics by taking a proper choice of required electives and one additional class.